scribe-security/docs/docs/integrating-scribe/ci-integrations/jenkins.md

 </details>

-### 4. Alternative evidence stores

-> You can learn more about alternative stores **[here](https://scribe-security.netlify.app/docs/integrating-scribe/other-evidence-stores)**.

 <details>
-  <summary> <b> OCI Evidence store </b></summary>

-Valint supports both storage and verification flows for `attestations`  and `statement` objects utilizing OCI registry as an evidence store.

-Using OCI registry as an evidence store allows you to upload, download and verify evidence across your supply chain in a seamless manner.
+  <summary> <b> Using an OCI registry as an evidence store instead of Scribe Hub </b></summary>
+For on-prem deployment scenarios where you do not want to utilize Scribe Hub as a SaaS you can store, retrieve, and verify evidence with an OCI Resitry [learn more](https://scribe-security.netlify.app/docs/integrating-scribe/other-evidence-stores).

 Related flags:
 * `--oci` Enable OCI store.
 * `--oci-repo` - Evidence store location.

-### Before you begin
-Evidence can be stored in any accessible registry.
-* Write access is required for upload (generate).
-* Read access is required for download (verify).

-You must first login with the required access privileges to your registry before calling Valint.
+1. Allow Valint Read and Write access to this registry.
-For example, using `docker login` command or [Docker Pipeline custom registry](https://www.jenkins.io/doc/book/pipeline/docker/#custom-registry).
+2. Login to the registry.
+For example, `docker login` command or [Docker Pipeline custom registry](https://www.jenkins.io/doc/book/pipeline/docker/#custom-registry).

-### Usage
+#### Basic usage
+A basic usage generating SBOM of an image built in the pipeline by adding a step to call Valint at the end of the build.

-Following is a Jenkinsfile in the [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) syntax.
+Example Jenkinsfile in [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) syntax:

 ```javascript
 pipeline {